Zach-Deladev/tsellios-k9-academy/README.md

 ![Navigation](assets/images/readme/nav-image.png "Navigation")

-2. The navigation baris also responsive and collapses on smaller screen sizes into a "burger" menu in order to keep the design clean and simple.
+2. The navigation bar is also responsive and collapses on smaller screen sizes into a "burger" menu in order to keep the design clean and simple.

 3. I implemented a hover effect when the user highlights a menu item in order to give the navigation menu a interactive feel.

+4. I also added a orange background to the "contact us" menu item to divert the users attention to the contact page.
+On smaller screens where the menu collapses I added an alert above the navbar to have the same desired outcome.

 ### **Header:**

 1. Every page has a consistent header with a H1 element and a background image.

-### **Content:**
+### **Body:**

 1. Every page follows the same content structure:

-    - The webistes text containers have a RGBA transparent background which helps the text stand out from the background image aiding readability.
+    - The websites text containers have a RGBA transparent background which helps the text stand out from the background image giving a clear contrast making the text easy to read.
     - Each section of the content is clearly defined with a new heading making the flow of information easy to follow.
     - Each page divides the text with either images or videos in order to keep the users attention for longer.